robertvacha/SC/README.md

 , where x is the number of threads

-Currently Grand-Canonical works only for single atomic type simulation with random init
+Currently Grand-Canonical works only for single atomic type simulation with random insert initialization

 NOTE: to submit a job with grandCanonically active species use runGrand